United Nations Regional Groups: Reform

 On 20 December 1971 Resolution 2847 (XXVI) formally set up the present distribution system that is in place for the Economic and Social Council.
 It also split the African and Asian states region into two separate regions, one for Asia and one for Africa.

 Finally, on 19 December 1978 Resolution 33/138 was passed by the General Assembly.
 This resolution called for equitable geographic distribution of the presidency and vice-presidencies of the General Assembly, as well as of the chairmanship of the seven main committees.

 Present

 The most recent change to the regional grouping system was in 2011, when the Asia Group was renamed the Group of Asia and the Pacific Small Island Developing States, also Asia and the Pacific Group or Asia-Pacific Group, in order to recognise the growing role Pacific island nations play in the United Nations System.

-As of 2019, Kiribati is the only United Nations Member State that has never joined one of the regional groups.

 Overview

 Apart from allowing member states with related international interests to liaise, discuss and coordinate their voting and other activities at the United Nations, the main function of the regional groups is to distribute membership quotas in United Nations bodies and leadership positions.
 According to convention, the non-permanent membership seats of the United Nations Security Council is apportioned between regional groups according to a set formula.
 Other bodies, such as the United Nations Economic and Social Council and the United Nations Human Rights Council, also have set membership quotas for each regional group.
 The position of the President of the United Nations General Assembly rotates amongst the groups on a ten-year cycle (the current rule being that each regional group fills the position twice during the cycle, in effect it rotates on a five-year cycle).